iefdev/Archey-X/ReadMe.md

 [[ `type archeyX 2> /dev/null` && $UID != 0 ]] && archeyX
 ```

-When using `scp` over the network and logging into a machine with `archeyX` loading up...
+**Note:** When using `scp` over the network and logging into a machine with `archeyX` loading up...
 It _might_ cause an error about output.
 To avoid that issue, use this instead:

 ```bash
 # Load archey (if installed)